8 Tips to Help You Begin Writing Your Paper

 5. Set Goals and Practice Accountability

-"Unless it's for a grant, there are no deadlines in academia, making procrastination very easy," says Ada.
-To overcome this obstacle, Natalie recommends setting a goal for each day and achieving them in the time frame you are given, stressing "each goal should ultimately be viewed as a deadline."
-Divya comments "Having small goals, like writing up the methods section in the first week, followed by writing the initial part of the results the next week, and so on, will keep you focused and create a balance to do things you enjoy more."
-If deadlines are hard to keep, Ada advises to find a writing buddy, "Tell them exactly what section you will have written, and when.
+"Unless it's for a grant, there are no deadlines in academia, making procrastination very easy," said Ada.
+To overcome this obstacle, Natalie recommended setting a goal for each day and achieving them in the time frame you are given, stressing "each goal should ultimately be viewed as a deadline."
+Divya commented, "Having small goals, like writing up the methods section in the first week, followed by writing the initial part of the results the next week, and so on, will keep you focused and create a balance to do things you enjoy more."
+If deadlines are hard to keep, Ada advised to find a writing buddy, "Tell them exactly what section you will have written, and when.
 Let them hold you to it (no excuses!) and return the favor when they're writing."
-Shilpa recommends joining a writing group so that you have someone to write and bounce ideas with.
+Shilpa recommended joining a writing group so that you have someone to write and bounce ideas with.

 6. Take Breaks

 Natalie suggested taking breaks throughout your writing.
 "These breaks should be small, but enough to reboot energy.
 After hours of staring at a screen or reading material, you can become fatigued and lose motivation to continue.
 With little breaks, preferably 10-20 minutes every hour or two, you can start fresh multiple times throughout the day."